 This terpene is the most abundant in the cannabis plant.
 It also appears in mangoes and hops.
 Why is it important?
 The presence of Myrcene determines if a strain is indica or sativa.
 According to research done by Steep Hill Labs, if a plant has more than .5% it will produce the effects common to indica strains.

 Whether studied in isolation or holistically, there is one thing we know for sure: more research into terpenes is showing that there is no leader of the pack of terpenes.
 While they certainly do their own job, they also work incredibly well together.

 NECANN was not just about the scents or edibles but about living organisms.
 One of the more plentiful free samples: dirt.
 At first, I thought this was weird but it all makes sense when you consider the living organisms that not only live in the dirt but create symbiotic relationships with plant roots for a stronger, healthier plant.

 There are a lot of bacteria that provide benefits to both soil and plants.
-From the Greek for “fungus-root”, mycorrhizae is the symbiotic associations between plant roots and fungi.4
+From the Greek for “fungus-root”, mycorrhizae is the symbiotic association between plant roots and fungi.4

 This particular fungi finds nourishment called exudates which are given off from the plant’s roots.
 In return, mycorrhizae fungi search for water and nutrients that are beneficial to the plant.
 The plant becomes dependent on the fungi, which in turn, becomes dependent on the plant.